Changissnz/selfinterest/README.md

 are passed from one another through word of mouth and/or writing.
 Understanding is not a universal formula of a process.
 Understanding is reached through the spontaneity from the self's cognition of recognizing and expressing the principle from an apparent.
-This is an ideal for originalism: if one were truly capable in their independence of thought and action, they should be the one responsible for achieving the understanding without the guide of hints and other supplements.
-Alternatively, understanding can be reached through efforts past the successful imitation by one initially ignorant on the matter.
+This is an originalist ideal: if one were truly capable in their independence of thought and action, they should be the one responsible for achieving the understanding without the guide of hints and other supplements.
+Alternatively, understanding can be reached through efforts additional to the successful imitation by one initially ignorant on the matter.
 Imitation of the process is heavily reliant on the rote memorization, the experience of the visual to act in appearance for the effect of product material or not, in the likeness of the source used for imitation.
 If self-interest does not take a keen interest, a "magnetism", towards the axiomatic construct of the imitated process, more comprehensive than that of describing the appearance of this process, in the independent language of the self for the exactness of the actual, then self-interest naturally does not understand the entirety, the cause that results in the effects constituting the process they are mimicking.
 In fact, if the influence of the feedback the self receives on their conduct of the process is of an importance more than their understanding, the self is not motivated (in the categorization of one or the other) by the external, in other words.
 Their